BigToyBox/BLV-3D-printer-build-log----Manta-M8P---Klipper/README.md

 ## My build includes the following mods:

 1. Klipper firmware running on a BTT Manta M8P with a CB1 raspberry pi clone
+2. Induction probe using the probe port available on the Manta board
-2. Neopixels controlled by the Manta board
+3. Neopixels controlled by the Manta board

 ## STL files
 1. Bigtreetech H2 extruder/hermit crab mount adapted to the metal kit